JWardee/wp-mail-catcher/readme.txt

-=== WP Mail Catcher ===
+=== Backup & Save Contact Form Emails - WP Mail Catcher ===
 Contributors: Wardee
-Tags: wp_mail, mail, logging, catcher, export, resend Requires at least: 4.7
+Tags: wp_mail, mail, logging, catcher, export, resend, contact form, database, db, save, contact form email, contact form backup, contact form saver, save contact form, save email, backup email
+Requires at least: 4.7
 Tested up to: 5.2.2
 Requires PHP: 5.6
-Stable tag: 1.3.1
+Stable tag: 1.3.2
 License: GNU General Public License v3.0
 License URI: https://raw.githubusercontent.com/JWardee/wp-mail-catcher/master/LICENSE

-A fast, lightweight plugin that saves emails sent by your WordPress website (under 140kb in size!)
+Backup and save your contact form emails (including Contact Form 7) to your database with this fast, lightweight plugin (under 140kb in size!)

 == Description ==
-A fast, lightweight plugin that saves emails sent by your WordPress website (under 140kb in size!)
+Backup and save your contact form emails (including Contact Form 7) to your database with this fast, lightweight plugin (under 140kb in size!)

+Just install and activate then all of your contact form emails will be saved to your DB with no additional configuration required.

+View and manage all your form submissions through the default WordPress interface.
+An email failed to send?
+With a single click you can resend the backed up email.

+Send emails out directly from the WordPress interface.
+Also includes support for attachments.

+Immediately find out if your contact form submission was successfully sent.

 ## Features
 * Zero setup required - just install and away you go